-AA continues the skill building that starts in T-Ball.
+AA continues the skill building that starts in Rookies.
 Players will continue to develop hitting, throwing and catching mechanics in a safe and fun environment.
 In addition, they'll start to learn more rules of the game, and base running and team fielding mechanics.
 Players with a Little League Age of 5 or 6 must have already played Softball for at least one year to register for AA Softball.

 Teams will meet twice per week, either for two practices, or one practice and one game on Saturday.
 All games will be played at Hartman Park.
 Games are 3 innings long and every player bats every inning.